Joel Meyer

 Laura Jameson

 Laura joined the Meyer Lab in 2023 after graduating from UC Davis with a B.S. in Cognitive Science: Neuroscience.
 During undergrad she worked for Dr. Dan Starr in the Department of Molecular and Cellular Biology studying nuclear migration and anchorage proteins in the C. elegans LINC complex, using CRISPR for nucleotide modification and functional domain deletion.
 She became interested in toxicology through her work with Dr. Maxwell Leung as a lab technician at ASU.
-Her research interests include neuronal dysfunction and stress signaling, such as cardiolipin externalization and how repeated exposure and mixture exposures can impact neuronal development.
-When outside the lab you’ll find her (trying to) train her cat to walk on a leash, hanging out with her friends, or playing DnD.
+Her research interests include neuronal dysfunction and morphological damage from disrupted mitochondrial function, primarily redox stress and uncoupling.
+When outside the lab you’ll find her with a crochet project in hand, hanging out with her friends, or playing DnD.

 Alex George

-Alex graduated B.S. in Environmental Science from University of South Carolina in 2016.
+Alex graduated with a B.S. in Environmental Science from University of South Carolina in 2016.
 Before starting at Duke, he held jobs in private environmental testing, pharmaceutical microbiology, and cancer immunotherapy.
-He joined the Meyer Lab in 2023 and is interested in how cells respond to mitochondrial DNA damage from environmental agents.
-Utilizing mammalian cell culture and C. elegans, he studies how the mtDNA-binding protein TFAM may act as a DNA damage sensor.
-He also has an ongoing interest in development and application of computational methods to toxicology, cell biology, and systems biology.
-In this vein, he studies how novel methods for the nematode C. elegans can be applied to develop a toxicokinetic model for the organism.
-Outside of the lab, you can find him learning the guitar and curating his meme collection.
+He joined the Meyer Lab in 2023 and is interested in how cells respond to irreparable mitochondrial DNA damage from environmental agents.
+Utilizing mammalian cell culture, he studies how the mtDNA-binding protein TFAM may act as a DNA damage sensor.
+He also has an ongoing interest in development of dynamical models in toxicology and cell biology.
+Outside of the lab, you can find him cycling and curating his meme collection.

 Researchers